thomasleveil/b3-plugin-chatlogger/README.txt

    log to database.
 Usefull if multiple instances of the bot share the same database.
    Thanks to Eire.32 for bringing up the idea and testing.

+11/04/2011 - 0.2.1 - Courgette
+ - update the sql script to use the utf8 charset